American Society of Ketamine

 An interdisciplinary community of collaborative practitioners led by experts providing education and ethical standards for patient care with ketamine and emerging treatments.

-Our vision is to advance the treatment of mental and physical health through the use of ketamine by:
+Our mission is to advance the treatment of mental and physical health through the use of ketamine by:

 Basics of Administration